ovh/docs/pages/web/hosting/activate_start10m/guide.en-ie.md

 > [!primary]
 >
-> If your project will quickly evolve to a hosting plan with a database, larger storage space or more email addresses, you can switch directly and only from Start 10M to a **Personal** hosting plan from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
+> If your project will quickly evolve to a hosting plan with a database, larger storage space or more email accounts, you can switch directly and only from Start 10M to a **Personal** hosting plan from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
 >
-> To switch to the **Pro** or **Performance** plan, you will need to switch from the Start 10M plan to the Personal** plan beforehand.
+> To switch to the **Professional** or **Performance** plan, you will need to switch from the Start 10M plan to the **Personal** plan beforehand.
 >
-> You can also choose to delete the free offer by taking care to retrieve your hosting data and the content of your email address beforehand.
+> You can also choose to delete the free offer after backing up your hosting data and the contents of your email account.
 >
 > For more details, see our [hosting offers](https://www.ovhcloud.com/en-ie/web-hosting/).
 >